erikyao/erikyao.github.io/_posts/2021-04-28-git-how-to-sync-a-fork.md

 ---
-layout: post
-title: "Git: How to sync a fork"
-description: ""
 category: Git
+description: ''
 tags: []
+title: 'Git: How to sync a fork'
 ---
-{% include JB/setup %}

 1. Configure an `upstream` remote for your fork, following [_Configuring a remote for a fork_](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork).
 2. Sync your fork to the `upstream` remote, following [_Syncing a fork_](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork).